ebikatsudon/VTubeStudio/Lag-Troubleshooting.md

 * Select `Set up G-SYNC` (not all displays may have that)
 * Uncheck the box next to `Enable G-SYNC`.

+## Turn off "Hardware Accelerated GPU Scheduling"

+HAGS can cause issues when running a game and VTube Studio at the same time.
+Check Google (or for example [this page](https://www.tenforums.com/tutorials/150440-turn-off-hardware-accelerated-gpu-scheduling-windows-10-a.html)) for info on how to do that.

 ## Check the framerate in VTube Studio

 VTube Studio will show the actual render FPS when you open the logs in the app (orange "Log" button in the main menu).